-NEW YORK TIMES BESTSELLER • Multi-award-winning Hannah Gadsby broke comedy with her show Nanette when she declared that she was quitting stand-up.
-Now she takes us through the defining moments in her life that led to the creation of Nanette and her powerful decision to tell the truth—no matter the cost.
+NEW YORK TIMES BESTSELLER • Multi-award-winning Hannah Gadsby broke comedy with their show Nanette.
+Now they take us through the defining moments in their life and their powerful decision to tell the truth—no matter the cost.

 “Hannah is a Promethean force, a revolutionary talent.
-This hilarious, touching, and sometimes tragic book is all about where her fires were lit.”—Emma Thompson
+This hilarious, touching, and sometimes tragic book is all about where their fires were lit.”—Emma Thompson

-ONE OF THE MOST ANTICIPATED BOOKS OF 2022—Entertainment Weekly, PopSugar
+ONE OF THE BEST BOOKS OF THE YEAR: PopSugar, Vulture

-“There is nothing stronger than a broken woman who has rebuilt herself,” Hannah Gadsby declared in her show Nanette, a scorching critique of the way society conducts public debates about marginalized communities.
-When it premiered on Netflix, it left audiences captivated by her blistering honesty and her singular ability to take them from rolling laughter to devastated silence.
+“There is nothing stronger than a broken woman who has rebuilt herself,” Hannah Gadsby declared in their show Nanette, a scorching critique of the way society conducts public debates about marginalized communities.
+When it premiered on Netflix, it left audiences captivated by their blistering honesty and their singular ability to take viewers from rolling laughter to devastated silence.
 Ten Steps to Nanette continues Gadsby’s tradition of confounding expectations and norms, properly introducing us to one of the most explosive, formative voices of our time.

 Gadsby grew up as the youngest of five children in an isolated town in Tasmania, where homosexuality was illegal until 1997.
-She perceived her childhood as safe and “normal,” but as she gained an awareness of her burgeoning queerness, the outside world began to undermine the “vulnerably thin veneer” of her existence.
-After moving to mainland Australia and receiving a degree in art history, Gadsby found herself adrift, working itinerant jobs and enduring years of isolation punctuated by homophobic and sexual violence.
-At age twenty-seven, without a home or the ability to imagine her own future, she was urged by a friend to enter a stand-up competition.
-She won, and so began her career in comedy.
+They perceived their childhood as safe and “normal,” but as they gained an awareness of their burgeoning queerness, the outside world began to undermine the “vulnerably thin veneer” of their existence.
+After moving to mainland Australia and receiving a degree in art history, Gadsby found themselves adrift, working itinerant jobs and enduring years of isolation punctuated by homophobic and sexual violence.
+At age twenty-seven, without a home or the ability to imagine their own future, they were urged by a friend to enter a stand-up competition.
+They won, and so began their career in comedy.

-Gadsby became well known for her self-deprecating, autobiographical humor that made her the butt of her own jokes.
+Gadsby became well known for their self-deprecating, autobiographical humor that made them the butt of their own jokes.
 But in 2015, as Australia debated the legality of same-sex marriage, Gadsby started to question this mode of storytelling, beginning work on a show that would become “the most-talked-about, written-about, shared-about comedy act in years” (The New York Times).

-Harrowing and hilarious, Ten Steps to Nanette traces Gadsby’s growth as a queer person, to her ever-evolving relationship with comedy, and her struggle with late-in-life diagnoses of autism and ADHD, finally arriving at the backbone of Nanette: the renouncement of self-deprecation, the rejection of misogyny, and the moral significance of truth-telling.
+Harrowing and hilarious, Ten Steps to Nanette traces Gadsby’s growth as a queer person, to their ever-evolving relationship with comedy, and their struggle with late-in-life diagnoses of autism and ADHD, finally arriving at the backbone of Nanette: the renouncement of self-deprecation, the rejection of misogyny, and the moral significance of truth-telling.

 About the Author

-Hannah Gadsby stopped stand-up comedy in its tracks with her multi-award-winning show Nanette, which played to sold-out houses in Australia, the UK, and New York.
+Hannah Gadsby stopped stand-up comedy in its tracks with their multi-award-winning show Nanette, which played to sold-out houses in Australia, the UK, and New York.
 Its launch on Netflix, and subsequent Emmy and Peabody wins, took Nanette (and Hannah) to the world.
-Hannah’s difficult second album (which was also her eleventh solo show) was named Douglas, after her dog.
+Hannah’s difficult second album (which was also their eleventh solo show) was named Douglas, after their dog.
 Hannah walked Douglas around the world, selling out and scoring another Emmy nomination.
-Before all of this, Hannah appeared as a character called Hannah in Please Like Me (Hulu) and toured her native Australia and the UK as a stand-up comedian.
-She made art documentaries and did plenty of other things over the course of more than a decade in comedy, but that will do for now.
+Before all of this, Hannah appeared as a character called Hannah in Please Like Me (Hulu) and toured their native Australia and the UK as a stand-up comedian.
+They made art documentaries and did plenty of other things over the course of more than a decade in comedy, but that will do for now.

-“For fans of Gadsby, her delivery on the page will delight just as it does on screen.
-She remains honest, with stories that draw laughter over situations that are always based in truth—harsh or otherwise.”—Time
+“For fans of Gadsby, [their] delivery on the page will delight just as it does on screen.
+[They] remain honest, with stories that draw laughter over situations that are always based in truth—harsh or otherwise.”—Time